HumanSignal/label-studio-ml-backend/label_studio_ml/examples/spacy/README.md

 meta_title: Use spaCy models with Label Studio
 meta_description: Tutorial on how to use Label Studio and spaCy for faster NER and POS labeling
 categories:
-    - tutorial
+    - Natural Language Processing
-    - named entity recognition
-    - spacy
+    - Named Entity Recognition
-    - parts of speech
+    - spaCy
 image: "/tutorials/spacy.png"
 ---
 -->